sg29/BookManagementSystem/README.md

           <li>The data in Kafka is then processed by Update data service and written to database.
       </ul>
     <li>Book Recommendation service:
       <ul><li>This service will be responsible for polling Kafka brokers and check if any new recommendation request is received.
-Batch also enabled timely.
+Batch also enabled for users every 7 days in rotation for 1/5th of the customers.
-        <li>The service will then build the context for LLM using user's previous ratings and genres and send the request to Llama3.
+        <li>The ML model will be triggered with user_id.
-          <li>The response from Llama3 will be published back in another Kakfa topic.
+          <li>The response from ML model will be published back in another Kakfa topic.
           <li>The data in Kafka is then processed by Update data service and written to database.
       </ul>
   </ul>